GPuntobit/GPuntobit/README.md

 - 📖 I'm learning now ProLog.
 - 🌱 I did Full-Stack Web Developer - Refresh Academy.
 Started at the end of January (2025)!
 - 💞️ I’m looking to collaborate on stage for upgrade my skills.
-- 📫 How to reach me linkedln:
+- 📫 How to reach me, linkedin: https://www.linkedin.com/in/gabriel-schipor/

 <!---
 GPuntobit/GPuntobit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

----

-# DEMO